CaolanMcKendry/raspi-utilities/README.md

-# raspi-utilities
+# Handy Raspberry Pi Scripts
-A collection of frequently used scripts for Raspberry Pi
+A collection of frequently used scripts for Raspberry Pi setup